ucl-casa-ce/Open-Gauges/Contributed/NeoPixelBarometer/README.md

 ## 3D printed model

 The main barometer markers - ie STORM, FAIR, CHANGE, as well as the numbers - 950, 960 etc are provided as seperate .stl files to 3D print.
-This allow easy alignment with the Neopixel strip with the correct pixel.
+This is to allow easy alignment with the Neopixel strip with the correct pixel.

 <img align="left" src="https://connected-environments.org/wp-content/uploads/2021/10/neopixel3dprint.png">

-The conditions come in a left and right sections, again to be alighed once the Neopixel strip is mounted.
-The Trend titles are a single 3D print.
+The conditions come in a left and right sections, again to be alighed once the Neopixel strip is mounted, the Trend titles are a single 3D print.

+An example of the 3D print sections are rendered at the bottom of this readme.

 ## Wood